 Autzen Otter Exhibit

 Nothing brings more smiles than seeing otters play in the Autzen Otter Exhibit!
 Watch our resident river otters Brook, Rogue and Pitch as they scamper on land, use their slide or go for a swim.
 Though loaded with boundless energy, they sometimes retreat into their den to take a nap.
-A good time to see these creatures when they are active is during the daily Otter Encounter at 1:00 pm.
+A good time to see these creatures when they are active is during the daily Otter Encounter.
+Check the Daily Schedule for more information.

 The Autzen Otter Exhibit is located outdoors and includes both outdoor and indoor viewing areas.
 Recently renovated, the outdoor glass walls provide great viewing for kids and those in wheelchairs to watch the otters.